In a nutshell: be prepared!

 But don’t let this put you off.
 The Salish Sea is a welcoming place…as long as you’re wearing the right gear!

-While we do provide jackets, hats, gloves and blankets as needed, it’s totally fine if you prefer to BYOS (bring your own stuff)…as in we provide the boats, the wildlife and the fabulous customer service.
+While we do provide jackets, hats and gloves as needed, it’s totally fine if you prefer to BYOS (bring your own stuff)…as in we provide the boats, the wildlife and the fabulous customer service.
 You provide the rest.

 Here are eight key things to wear or bring…